liusida/Causal-Tracing-Demo/README.md

 "Furthermore, the layers at which edits generalize best correspond to the middle layers of the early site identified by Causal Tracing, with generalization peaking at the 18th layer."

-Inspired by "Transformer Feed-Forward Layers Are Key-Value Memories" (Geva et al., 2021), I carried out a simple experiment to see how different the "keys" would be when I change the subject of a prompt.
+Inspired by "Transformer Feed-Forward Layers Are Key-Value Memories" (Geva et al., 2021), I carried out a simple experiment to see how different the "memory coefficients" would be when I change the subject of a prompt.

 I chose the subject "Vermont" and constructed multiple templates, creating multiple groups of negative subjects.
-Then I averaged the "keys" for each layer across different groups and computed the cosine similarity to the positive prompt.
+Then I averaged the "memory coefficients" for each layer across different groups and computed the cosine similarity to the positive prompt.
 Here are the results:

 ![Where is Vermont stored in GPT-2](./workflow/Difference-in-Keys.png)